Intervention/docs/image/v4/getting-started/upgrade.md

 ### Medium Impact Changes

-It is possible that you will need to make these adjustments when updating if you have used these parts of the API.
+You may need to make these adjustments when updating if you have used these parts of the API.

 - Removed `ColorInterface::toArray()` use `ColorInterface::channels()` and map to desired format
 - Removed `ColorInterface::normalize()` use `ColorInterface::channels()` and map to desired format